Scaling Nature Inspired Innovation

 case studies that explore...

-EVST undergrads Emily Palm-Stikkers and Casey Brandon have been selected to receive the Sonny Kless Clean Energy and Climate Change Scholarship based on their dedication, passion, experience, initiative and leadership.
-There were several excellent applications for the award.
-The scholarship is...
+EVST undergrad Dominque Nault has been selected to receive the Sonny Kless Clean Energy and Climate Change Scholarship for 2019 based on her dedication, passion, experience, initiative and leadership.
+Dominque is an enrolled member of the Chippewa Cree Tribe of Rocky Boy’s Reservation, where she...

 Read Campus Compact’s post about Robin Saha’s award